TYPO3/Surf/Documentation/Usage/Index.rst

 That's a very basic deployment based on the default Flow application template ``TYPO3\Surf\Application\Neos\Flow``.
 The deployment object is available to the script as the variable ``$deployment``.
 A *node* is basically a deployment target representing a server for an application.
 The node is assigned to the applications for the deployment.
 Finally the application is added to the deployment.
+Depending on the usecase, the deployment path can also be set in the application object which is then set for all nodes.
+This is especially useful if you have several applications which you want to deploy to the same node for example a backend and frontend application.

 Each application resembles a repository with code.
 So a more complex deployment could both deploy a Flow application and release an extension for a TYPO3 CMS website.
 Also different roles can be expressed using applications, since every